GrimBrew/PS2HDDTester/README.md

 While HDD IO will function just fine if the drive is put into UDMA 6 (and presumably UDMA 7 as well), I don't know that it's possible to get higher than UDMA 5 throughput to the IOP.
 By tweaking various things I was able to get a bit more throughput out of this transfer, and I suspect if the drivers on the IOP stack where optimized specifically for transfer speed you could get the throughput even higher, but I don't know if it would surpass the 100MB theorehtical maximum of UDMA 5 (though I would love to see someone try!).

 So how does this effect loading times for games running off the HDD?
 For any games using large transfer sizes (32Kb or higher) there will be slight performance gains IF the data being read is contiguous (the sectors being read are sequential, not fragmented or split up).
-I don't know if there would be any noticable difference in-game, but I suspect the answer is no. This would mostly affect streaming IO for things like music, videos, etc., which typically require a continuous flow of data that's read asynchronously.
-However, if the sectors being read are not contiguous (ie: they are fragmented) then the performance gains from running at UDMA 5 or 6 is negligable at best.
+I don't know if there would be any noticeable difference in-game, but I suspect the answer is no. This would mostly affect streaming IO for things like music, videos, etc., which typically require a continuous flow of data that's read asynchronously.
+However, if the sectors being read are not contiguous (ie: they are fragmented) then the performance gains from running at UDMA 5 or 6 is negligible at best.

 ## Mechanical vs SSD and drive speed
 So does a SSD perform better than a mechanical HDD when put inside of a PS2?
 Yes, but not in all cases.
-Comparing the results from the sequential read tests on a SDD vs a 7200 rpm mechanical HDD the results are almost identical, in fact, the mechanical HDD actually out performed the SSD more often than the SSD out performed the HDD (though the difference in time is negligable at best).
+Comparing the results from the sequential read tests on a SDD vs a 7200 rpm mechanical HDD the results are almost identical, in fact, the mechanical HDD actually out performed the SSD more often than the SSD out performed the HDD (though the difference in time is negligible at best).
 However, in the random read tests the SSD was 10x faster for block sizes of 2Kb and 4Kb, and 5x faster in block sizes of 16Kb and 32Kb.
 So for non-sequential reads the SSD will wipe the floor with the HDD.
 I guess that's good if your drive is fragmented to hell but I don't know how much of those gains will actually be realized when loading a game off the HDD.

 So what about drive speed for mechanical drives, how much slower is a 5400 rpm drive vs. a 7200 rpm drive?
 For sequential read tests the 7200 rpm drive will complete read operations ~2-3 seconds faster on average than the 5400 rpm drive.
 For random read tests the 7200 rpm drive will complete ~10 seconds faster for block sizes of 2Kb and 4Kb, and 1-2 seconds faster for larger block sizes.